tokio-rs/website/content/tokio/tutorial/select.md

 completes.
 At this time, the same logic is applied to that result.

-Because `select!` takes any async expression, it is possible to define more complicated computation to select on.
+Because `select!` takes any async expression, it is possible to define more complicated computations to select on.

 Here, we select on the output of a `oneshot` channel and a TCP connection.